 - the obligation to conclude the promised agreement in the future on the terms specified in the preliminary agreement.

 The second option is worth pursuing because a notarial deed is required to authorise such an agreement.
 This contract indicates the most essential elements of the full future contract for the transfer of property ownership.

 For more information about the ins and outs of the preliminary agreement (Umowa przedwstępna sprzedaży), check out this step-by-step guide to buying an apartment in Poland.

 You live and learn

 We live in a world where friendly agreements and handshakes mean very little.
 I can’t blame the buyer for mysteriously withdrawing from our “regular reservation agreement”.
-It was all down to my real estate agent.
+It was my real estate agent who created the mess.